Q&A with Sam & Louise

 Do you shoot anything other than weddings?

-Not anymore, no, aside from couples shoots.
-Like most people, when we started out we shot anything and everything we were asked to though.
-It wasn’t long before we decided that weddings were our thing and we stopped offering other photography services later that same year.
+Not anymore, no. Well, aside from couples shoots.
+Like most people, when we started out we shot anything and everything.
+It wasn’t long before we decided that weddings were our thing though and we stopped offering other photography services later that same year.
 Once in a while a friend will convince us to shoot something else for them, like a newborn session, but weddings will always be our favourite and our primary focus.

 What’s your favourite thing about shooting weddings?